apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ### Pack images into record files
 While MXNet can read image files directly, it is recommended to pack the image files into a recordio file for increased performance.
 MXNet provides a tool (tools/im2rec.py) to do this.
 To use this tool, MXNet and OpenCV’s python module needs to be installed in the system.
 OpenCV’s python module can be installed on Ubuntu using the command `sudo apt-get install python-opencv`.

-Set the environment variable MXNET to point to the MXNet installation directory and NAME to the name of the dataset.
-We assume MXNet is installed at ~/mxnet
+Set the environment variable `MXNET` to point to the MXNet installation directory and `NAME` to the name of the dataset.
+We assume MXNet is installed at `~/mxnet`

 ```
 MXNET=~/mxnet
 NAME=full_imagenet_500_filtered
 ```

-To create the recordIO files, we first create a list of images we want in the recordIO files and then use im2rec to pack images in the list into recordIO files.
+To create the recordIO files, we first create a list of images we want in the recordIO files and then use `im2rec` to pack images in the list into recordIO files.
 We create this list in `train_meta`.
-Training data is around 1T, we split it into 8 parts, which each part roughly 100 GB.
+Training data is around 1TB.
+We split it into 8 parts, with each part roughly 100 GB.

 ```
 mkdir -p train_meta